 Critical Role of Macrophages, Oligodendrocytes, and Astrocytes in Neuroinflammation

 Macrophages play definite roles in neuroinflammation, where they participate in the initiation, maintenance, and resolution of inflammation.
-This lineage of non-brain parenchymal monocytes derives from hematopoietic precursors in the bone marrow, whereas, as mentioned above, microglia are parenchymal cells of the CNS and originate from a myeloid precursor in the fetal yolk sac.
+This lineage of non-brain parenchymal monocytes derives from hematopoietic precursors in the bone marrow.
+As mentioned above, microglia are parenchymal cells of the CNS and originate from a myeloid precursor in the fetal yolk sac.

 Both macrophages and microglia share CD68 and CD163 expression; however, macrophages display a higher constitutional expression of HLA-DR than microglia.

-Like microglia, macrophages come as proinflammatory (M1) and neuroprotective (M2).
-M1 macrophages express high MHC Class II (HLA-DR) on their surface and produce tissue-damaging proinflammatory cytokines like IL1β, TNFβ, and IL-66.
+Macrophages are pro-inflammatory (M1) and neuroprotective (M2) like microglia.
+M1 macrophages express high MHC Class II (HLA-DR) on their surface and produce tissue-damaging pro-inflammatory cytokines like IL1β, TNFβ, and IL-66.
 Neuroprotective and immunomodulatory (M2) macrophages are not antigen-presenting and instead produce anti-inflammatory cytokines and mediators like TGFβ and IL-10 that facilitate tissue repair during the remission phase in, for example, MS patients.

 Oligodendrocytes are responsible for axonal myelination in the CNS white matter but are not generally thought of as being directly engaged in neuroinflammation.